OFS/ofs.github.io/docs/hw/common/user_guides/ug_fpga_developer/ug_fpga_developer.md

 ## **9 Optional: Driver or OFS Software Tool Modifications**

 As you add or remove interfaces to your custom design, you may need to modify or enhance existing drivers that accompany the OFS reference design.
 Additionally, you may decide you want to create additional utilities or plugins leveraging the OFS software infrastructure.
-In this case, refer to the [OFS Software tab](/sw/fpga_api/quick_start/readme/) to learn more about the underlying driver and software architecture and how to make modifications.
+In this case, refer to the [Software Reference Manual: Open FPGA Stack] to learn more about the underlying driver and software architecture and how to make modifications.

 Additionally, for guidance on using a Kernel-based Virtual Machine with OFS, refer to our KVM User Guide.